asia-jankowska00/camperr/README.md

 # Camperr
 > Full stack MERN applciation

 Camperr is a social media app, build from the ground up using the MERN stack.
-The project was realized as an alternative take on Colt Steele’s Web Developer Bootcamp’s final project.
+The project was realized as an alternative take on <a href="https://www.udemy.com/course/the-web-developer-bootcamp">Colt Steele’s Web Developer Bootcamp’s</a> final project.

 #### 🚀 Features